mikblack/GENE315-CNVlab/GENE315-CNV_lab-week2.md

 ## SNP data

-The file `CNcalls.csv` contains copy number calls for SNPs near the IRGM and FCGR3B genes.
+The file `CNcalls.csv` contains genotype data for SNPs near the IRGM and FCGR3B genes.
 For IRGM the SNP ID is `rs13361189`, and for FCGR3B the SNP ID is `rs117435514`.
 These data are stored in the files `IRGM_rs13361189.csv` and `FCGR_rs117435514.csv`.

 These data were obtained from the ensembl website.
 Have a look at the